 - What does a priest do?

-The purpose of a priest is to lead people to Jesus and to bring Jesus to the people.
-He does this mainly by preaching the Word and offering the Sacrifice of the Mass.
+A priest’s purpose is to bring people to Jesus and Jesus to people.
+He does this primarily by preaching the Word and offering the Sacrifice of the Mass.

-His daily life consists in administering the sacraments —Baptism, Confirmation, Eucharist, Penance and Reconciliation, Anointing of the Sick and Matrimony (Holy Orders is administered by the bishop)— and in attending to the spiritual and human needs of his community.
+His daily life consists of administering the sacraments—Baptism, Confirmation, Eucharist, Penance and Reconciliation, Anointing of the Sick, and Marriage (Holy Orders is administered by the bishop)—and of attending to the spiritual and human needs of his community.

 - What exactly is a “vocation”?

-A vocation is a call from God to do something specific for Him and for his Kingdom.
-The primary vocation of every person is to be holy: to love and serve God, obey his commandments and cooperate with Christ in the work of redemption by loving and serving others.
+A vocation is a call from God to do something specific for Him and for His Kingdom.
+The primary vocation of every person is to be holy: to love and serve God, to obey His commandments, and to cooperate with Christ in the work of redemption by loving and serving others.

-But we are all also called to a secondary vocation, a “state of life” in which we must be holy.
+But we are all also called to a secondary vocation, a “state of life” in which we are to be holy.

 - What are those “secondary vocations” to which I might be called?